Zeedfox/bookbot/README.md

-# bookbot
-This repo is for my first project with Python!
-Taking a challenge with Boot.dev
+BookBot is my first project!